-Method Returns Description setMaxIdleTime(l ong) void Sets the number of seconds that the conversation can remain idle before WebLogic Server finishes it due to client inactivity.
+Method Returns Description getMaxAge() long Returns the maximum allowed age, in seconds, of a conversation.
+Use this method only in conversational Web services, or those that have been annotated with the @Conversation or @Conversational annotation. getCurrentAge() long Returns the current age, in seconds, of the conversation.
+Use this method only in conversational Web services, or those that have been annotated with the @Conversation or @Conversational annotation. resetIdleTime() void Resets the timer which measures the number of seconds since the last activity for the current conversation.
+Use this method only in conversational Web services, or those that have been annotated with the @Conversation or @Conversational annotation. setMaxIdleTime(lon g) void Sets the number of seconds that the conversation can remain idle before WebLogic Server finishes it due to client inactivity.
 This method is equivalent to the maxIdleTime attribute of the @Conversational annotation, which specifies the default idle time of a conversation.
-Use this method to override this default value at runtime.
-Use this method only in conversational Web Services, or those that have been annotated with the @Conversation or @Conversational annotation. setMaxIdleTime(S tring) void Sets the number of seconds, specified as a String, that the conversation can remain idle before WebLogic Server finishes it due to client inactivity.
-Valid values for the String parameter are a number and one of the following terms: • seconds • minutes • hours • days • years For example, to specify a maximum idle time of ten minutes, use the following syntax: ctx.setMaxIdleTime("10 minutes") This method is equivalent to the maxIdleTime attribute of the @Conversational annotation, which specifies the default idle time of a conversation.
-Use this method to override this default value at runtime.
-Use this method only in conversational Web Services, or those that have been annotated with the @Conversation or @Conversational annotation. getMaxIdleTime() long Returns the number of seconds that the conversation is allowed to remain idle before WebLogic Server finishes it due to client inactivity.
-Use this method only in conversational Web Services, or those that have been annotated with the @Conversation or @Conversational annotation.
+Use this method to override this default value at run time.
+Use this method only in conversational Web services, or those that have been annotated with the @Conversation or @Conversational annotation. setMaxIdleTime(Str ing) void Sets the number of seconds, specified as a String, that the conversation can remain idle before WebLogi Server finishes it due to client inactivity.
+Valid values for the String parameter are a number and one of the following terms: seconds minutes hours days years For example, to specify a maximum idle time of ten minutes, use the following syntax: ctx.setMaxIdleTime("10 minutes") This method is equivalent to the maxIdleTime attribute of the @Conversational annotation, which specifies the default idle time of a conversation.
+Use this method to override this default value at run time.
+Use this method only in conversational Web services, or those that have been annotated with the @Conversation or @Conversational annotation.

-Table 4-3 Methods of JwsContext (Continued)
+Table 4-3 (Cont.)
+Methods of JwsContext